 Prospective home buyers must meet the income and purchase price limits with this program.

-The Pennsylvania Housing Finance Agency does not lend money directly to prospective home buyers, but works through approved mortgage lenders to provide first time buyer financing.
-You and the approved lender will choose the appropriate mortgage (i.e. FHA, VA (Veteran loan), USDA or conventional financing).
-After lender and PHFA approval, your loan is handed off to the Pennsylvania Housing Finance Agency.
+The Pennsylvania Housing Finance Agency does not lend money directly to prospective home buyers but works through approved mortgage lenders to provide first-time buyer financing.
+You and the approved lender will choose the appropriate mortgage (i.e. FHA, VA, USDA, or conventional mortgage).
+After lender and PHFA approval and settlement, your loan is handed off to the Pennsylvania Housing Finance Agency.
 You will make your monthly mortgage payment to PHFA.